-School Closing Information: Local channels, radio and www.hask12.org notified.
+School Closing Information: Local channels, radio and www.hask12.org Health Guidelines

+Regardless of the precautions taken at home or school, your child may become ill during the course of the school year.
+If your child becomes ill, you will be called and asked to pick up your child.
+If you are unavailable, we will call someone on your Child Information Record.
+The child should be picked up within one hour of being notified.
 If your child has been absent for more than 3 days due to a sickness, communicable disease, medical procedure (surgery of any kind) or hospitalization (emergency room included) it is required to present a doctor's note to your child's teacher documenting a return date that the child is able to return to school.
 Without documentation your child will be excluded from the school day until the note is obtained.